tr37ion/blender-cycles-shaders/README.md

 ## Introduction

 Here you will find some of my free Blender Cycles shaders.
-When you use them and you find bugs, feel free to modifiy, share and contribute to this shader repository.
+I build them by using a PBR workflow, therefore they should look fine within most of your scenes - I hope.
+If you like them let me know.
+Feel free to modifiy, share and contribute to this shader repository.

-I didn't includes any HDRs.
-Please use your own HDRs to see the shader's look.
+I don't include any HDRs.
+Please use your own HDRs to get the shader's look.

 ## Shaders